dhuppenkothen/stingray/CONTRIBUTING.md

 writers.
 There are a few guidelines that we need all contributors to follow so that we can have a chance of keeping on top of things.

+### Usage of Generative AI

+We expect authentic engagement in our community.
+Be wary of posting output from Large Language Models or similar generative AI as comments on GitHub or our discourse server, as such comments tend to be formulaic and low content.
+If you use generative AI tools as an aid in developing code or documentation changes, ensure that you fully understand the proposed changes and can explain why they are the correct approach and an improvement to the current state.

 ## Contribution Guidelines

 ---